NETSCAN-dev/NETSCAN-documents/ali-l.md

   > set view step and overlap by value or by [[process-view-list-file|view-list]]
   > see [[view-step and view-overlap definitions|mk_views]].

-  - --search-mode 0/1/2 \[ fname-corrmap-i \]
+  - --search-mode 0/1 \[ fname-corrmap-i \]
+  > This option is to give fname-corrmap-i as a starting point for alignment search.
+  > There is  no difference between mode 0 and 1 and
+  > They are remained just for backward compatibility of this option.
+  > Without fname-corrmap-i specified, search starts from unit affine transform.
-  > set search mode ( default = 2 )
+  > Mode = 2 was discarded.
-  > 0 : independent search. use global alignment result as a basis in each process-view
-  > 1 : begin search in each process-view using fname-corrmap-i specified in this option.
-  > 2 : begin search in each prcess-view using closest process-view's result.

   - --filter-list filter-list +1/-1
   > include (+1) or exclude (-1) [[list-filter|filter-list]]